EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 age.

 Should a claim already exist by that name, the exact same claim object as the previous claim is returned.

+##### TagPoint.evalContext
+Dict used as globals and locals for evaluating alarm conditions and expression tags.

 ##### TagPoint(v,t,a)
 Equivalent to calling set() on the default handler.
 If no args are provided, just returns the tag's value.